flyingmachine/brave-clojure-web/content/core-functions-in-depth.md

 If you're not used to partials, they might seem strange.
 In general, you want to use partials when you find yourself repeating the same combination of function and arguments in many different contexts.
-This toy examples how you could use `partial` to "specialize" a logger, creating a `warn` function:
+This toy example shows how you could use `partial` to "specialize" a logger, creating a `warn` function:

 ```clojure
 (defn lousy-logger